-The normal route to the First Tower is very easy, but it deserves to be described anyway, both as a stand-alone way, which reaches a good viewpoint, and as a descent route for all other climbing routes that converge at its summit.
+The normal route to the Second Tower, although quite easy, deserves to be described anyway, both as a stand-alone way, which reaches a good viewpoint, and as a descent route for all other climbing routes that converge at its summit.

 You can find a parking area near Passo Sella.

 From the pass, take the path 649 that goes to the north-east: